KaindlJulian/repost/README.md

 Running the app:

 1. Use `npm run dev`.
-This will compile all files and spin up processes (bots and api) with pm2.
-The bots are specified in `/bots`
+This will compile all files and start processes (bots and api) with pm2.
+The bots are specified in `bots/*`

 2. Debug with vscode (see [launch.json](.vscode/launch.json))